 Dr Rudra Chaudhuri joined the Department of War Studies in September 2009, having previously taught at the UK Joint Services and Command and Staff College.
 In September 2012, his position as a lecturer was divided between the Department of War Studies and King's India Institute.

 He completed a BA at St Stephen’s College, Delhi University, a MA at Exeter, and a PhD in the Department of War Studies, King’s College London.

-Also, and together with colleagues in the department (principally Anatol Lieven and Theo Farrell) and the India Institute (Sunil Khilnani and Srinath Raghavan) I have served as a consultant to British Commanders in Afghanistan, worked closely with the Foreign and Commonwealth Office as a Program Director for confidential stakeholder conferences and workshops focussing on the economic and political future of Afghanistan, India-Pakistan relations, and the thorny issue of reconciliation with the Taliban.
-Such activities were supported by grants provided by the FCO and the ESRC.
-In addition, I am the Program Manager for a series of tailored Executive Education modules and Knowledge Transfer Workshops offered and delivered principally to the FCO and other government agencies in Europe, India and elsewhere.
+He has served as a consultant to British Commanders in Afghanistan.
+He also worked closely with the Foreign and Commonwealth Office as a Programme Director for confidential stakeholder conferences and workshops focusing on the economic and political future of Afghanistan, India-Pakistan relations, and the thorny issue of reconciliation with the Taliban.
+Such activities were supported by grants provided by the Foreign and Commonwealth Office and the Economic and Social Research Council.

 See Rudra's research profile